 The goal of the summit is to educate, exchange information and open the lines of communication between the different segments of industry, public health officials and regulatory agencies.
-Registration will open early July and is $35, which includes lunch.

 Content managers are invited to arrive any time from 1-3 p.m. every Tuesday for help on Drupal editing, managing your content or training on how to edit sdstate.edu.
 Not sure if you can edit Drupal?
 Email us at websupport and we can get you setup to work with your department content manager.